github/codeql/docs/codeql/codeql-language-guides/functions-in-python.rst

    where f.getName().matches("get%") and f.isMethod()
    select f, "This is a method called get..."

-➤ `See this in the query console on LGTM.com <https://lgtm.com/query/690010035/>`__.
 This finds methods whose name starts with ``"get"``, but many of those are not the sort of simple getters we are interested in.

 Finding one line methods called "get..."
 ----------------------------------------